 The machine-readable datasets above provide listings of all offices in a single download.
 These may be used by members of the public or businesses who want to build their own applications (apps).
 In using these files, always refer to the “Last updated on”.
 See below for a description of Field Offices and Resident Stations.

 SSA Field Offices generally offer the full range of SSA services.
 Services include: applying for new or replacement Social Security cards; applying for Social Security and Supplemental Security Income benefits; making changes to your benefits information; and helping Medicare beneficiaries with limited income and resources apply for extra help with the cost of their prescription drugs under the Medicare Prescription Drug Program.
 Many of these same services are available on the Social Security website or through our toll-free service, 1-800-772-1213 (Voice) or 1-800-325-0778 (TTY).

 An SSA Resident Station is a very small facility in remote areas, such as at a community center, nursing home, etc. Resident Stations have more limited services and hours of operation, and are staffed by a small number of employees.
 Resident stations provide face-to-face service for communities distant from or not easily accessible to the field office.
 These are generally located in sparsely populated areas.

 Social Security Administration: A periodic extract of information in Detailed Office/Organization Resource System (DOORS).
-It is also supplemented with our 1-800 telephone number to match the Field Office Locator information.
+It is also supplemented with our 1-800 telephone number to match the Social Security Office Locator information.
 The Office of Operations updates the DOORS information as needed.
-This regularly updated information underpins the Field Office Locator, and is the primary way to find an office location.
+This regularly updated information underpins the Social Security Office Locator, and is the primary way to find an office location.
 This dataset is updated quarterly.